Duurzame-Challenge/DuurzameScannerApi/README.md

 ```

-Get Sustainabilities for a Product
+## Get Sustainabilities for a Product
+This endpoint allows you to retrieve a list of sustainabilities for a specific product.

 URL: /api/product/{id}/sustainabilities
 Method: GET
 Response: